 No matter what difficult topics you’re preparing to discuss, remember that love can go a long way.
 A hug or some affirming words can make all the difference.

-Here are some of the phrases you’ll see over and over again on TikTok (and now other social media platforms) — with a translation for parents so you’ll know what your kid is actually saying.
+Here are some of the TikTok slang phrases you’ll see over and over again on the app (and now other social media platforms) — with a translation for parents so you’ll know what your kid is actually saying.

 TikTok Slang and Trends